What to see in Berlin in 2 Days

 Day 2

-The last day in Berlin starts at 10am at the Richard-Wagner-Platz U-Bahn station, where you can visit the popular Rococo Charlottenburg Palace, commissioned by the Queen Sophie Charlotte, with exquisite gardens.
+The last day in Berlin starts at 10 am at the Richard-Wagner-Platz U-Bahn station, where you can visit the popular Rococo Charlottenburg Palace, commissioned by Queen Sophie Charlotte, with exquisite gardens.

 Next, take the U-Bahn line 1 (U1) in Kurfürstendamm and you’ll reach Warschauer Straße.
 The closest stop to East Side Gallery.
-This long open-air art gallery offers interesting and well-made graffities on the remains of the standing Berlin Wall.
+This long open-air art gallery offers interesting and well-made graffiti works on the remains of the standing Berlin Wall.

 To finish the weekend with a bit of history, return to the city center to visit Checkpoint Charlie, the most famous checkpoint between East and West Berlin when the Berlin Wall divided the two areas.
 If you have enough time, you can also visit the Topographie des Terrors.